 Introduction to fishing with soft plastic

-To get into fishing with soft plastic, let’s start by characterizing those that exist: In general, we have soft plastics more suitable for surface fishing in rough seas, soft plastics for deep-sea fishing in areas of currents, soft plastics for very calm seas and micro soft plastics.
+To get into fishing with soft plastic, let’s start by characterizing those that exist: In general, we have soft plastics more suitable for surface fishing in rough seas, soft plastics for deep-sea fishing in areas of currents, soft plastics for very calm seas, and micro soft plastics.
 These are the four most common situations and the limits between each situation are usually quite diffuse, so it’s convenient to have a precise idea of each of these variants.
 The micro soft plastics are very specific since they are exclusive to Light Rock Fishing and don’t fit at all into the three previous categories, so we will not take them into consideration in this post.

-A good tip is to avoid impulse buying fishing gear.
-For this reason we are going list the characteristics that allow us to “guess” what we can expect from our soft plastics before buying it.
+A good tip is to avoid impulse buying fishing tackle.
+For this reason, we are going to list the characteristics that allow us to “guess” what we can expect from our soft plastics before buying them.
 The level of rigidity of the lure is decisive: The softer, the more it absorbs vibrations, the more discreet, so we only play with its visual effect and not with the stimulation of the fish’s lateral line.
 Each manufacturer, when producing a lure, seeks that it has a certain size, a certain rigidity, a certain vibration.
 He does this by thinking of one type of fish, or another, he has in mind a specific and concrete fishing situation in which his product could be used.